 There are plenty of reasons why.

 First and foremost, Grand Canyon helicopter tours are incredibly popular.
 And seats are limited, so they often sell out very quickly.
 Making reservations ahead can mean the difference between having a seat and missing out completely.
-West Rim landing helicopter tours are in particularly high demand, so if you're interested in one of them it's especially important to book in advance.
+Landing helicopter tours from Las Vegas are in particularly high demand, so if you're interested in one of them it's especially important to book in advance.

 You'll have more choices in departure dates and times when you book in advance, and you'll maximize your chances of getting one of the better flight times.
 You'll have more choices in specific tour packages and add-on options, too.
 For example, the West Rim chopper flights that land on the canyon's floor are incredibly popular.
 You can avoid being closed out from that popular option if you book in advance.